HoxelDraw/HoxelDraw-Prototype/README.txt

     3D View Controls
         Hover: highlight the hoxel under the cursor.
 When using a hoxel tool (see Tools Panel), the highlighted hoxel will be modified first.
-        Right-click + drag: Orbit the 3D camera
+        Right-click + drag: Orbit the 3D camera Middle-click + drag: Pan the 3D camera
         Mouse wheel: Zoom (dolly) the 3D camera
         Left-click: Use the active tool (see the Tools Panel).
 Many tools also have click+drag actions.
     Focus Slicing Plane on Hoxel
+	Ctrl + right-click any hoxel in this view to center the 3D camera on this hoxel.
-        Ctrl + right-click any hoxel in this view to center the slicing hyperplane on this hoxel.
+        Ctrl + Shift + right-click any hoxel in this view to center the slicing hyperplane on this hoxel.

 Cross Section View Controls
     Slice Rotation sliders